Nicatoridae – Nicators

 They occupy a wide range of forest and woodland habitats.

-The genus contains just three medium sized species:
+The single genus contains just three medium sized species:

 Western (Yellow-spotted) Nicator Nicator chloris